 Please click the appropriate health board link here.

-All children and young people aged 12-17 are eligible to receive COVID-19 vaccination.
+All children and young people aged 12-17 are eligible to receive the COVID-19 vaccination.
 These include:

-Children and young people aged 12-17with certain health conditions are at increased risk of complications from COVID-19 and are recommended 2 doses of COVID-19 vaccine.
+Children and young people aged 12-17 with certain health conditions are at higher risk of complications from COVID-19 and are recommended 2 doses of COVID-19 vaccine 8 weeks apart.
 These include:

-(For more information go to the Green Book Clinical risk groups for children aged 12-15 years P18, table 4.
-The NHS is currently working to identify these children to offer them the vaccine)
+(For more information go to the Green Book Clinical risk groups for children aged 12-15 years P18, table 4 and Clinical and other risk groups for individuals aged 16 years and over P14, table 3.

 The Letter from the UK Chief Medical Officers to the UK Health Ministers on COVID-19 vaccination of 12 to 15 year olds can be found at this link: